Welcome to BOC Tennis 2014 Season!

 Tennis club rules and meetings

 This is a casual club and there are not many rules.
 The rules we have are largely common sense.
-Club policies and rules are created by the tennis committee based upon feedback from the membership.
 We welcome new ideas.
-Feel free to contact any member of the committee to discuss ideas for improving the club, express concerns, request clarification, or to tell us what you love and want to be sure is not changed about the club.
-Feel free to share your thoughts with any committee member.
+Feel free to contact any member of the committee to discuss ideas for improving the club, express concerns, request clarification.

 You are also welcome to attend and speak at committee meetings.
-If you would like to have an item on the agenda please contact the chair, Hyam Siegel, prior to the meeting.
+If you would like to have an item on the agenda please contact the chair, Joe Meyer, prior to the meeting.
 We are looking for new committee members.
-If you are interested in volunteering your time in this way you should contact Hyam or any other committee member.
-Committee members with contact information are listed at the bottom of this page.
+If you are interested in volunteering your time in this way you should contact a committee member.
+Meetings are held first Monday of the month, 6:30 p.m.

 Each membership comes with two free guest passes.
 To use this benefit, simply write your name in the ‘Free Guest Pass Book’ at the club house.
 There is nothing more to it.
 There are no vouchers to keep track of.